pingidentity/terraform-provider-pingdirectory/docs/resources/composed_attribute_plugin.md

 - `attribute_type` (String) The name or OID of the attribute type for which values are to be generated.
 - `enabled` (Boolean) Indicates whether the plug-in is enabled for use.
 - `id` (String) Name of this object.
-- `plugin_type` (Set of String) Specifies the set of plug-in types for the plug-in, which specifies the times at which the plug-in is invoked.
 - `value_pattern` (Set of String) Specifies a pattern for constructing the values to use for the target attribute type.

 ### Optional